 - t (float) The time step per application of the propagator.
-Should be imaginary for real time evolution! - B, C, D(A,) Blocks of the MPO tensor to be exponentiated, as defined in [Zaletel2015].
+Should be imaginary for real time evolution! - A (numpy.ndarray) Blocks of the MPO tensor to be exponentiated, as defined in [zaletel2015].
 Legs 'wL', 'wR', 'p', 'p'; legs projected to a single IdL/IdR can be dropped.